 You Should Always Leave Room For Ice Cream

-So, ice cream probably isn’t the first thing that comes to mind on a chilly winter’s day in Queenstown.
+Our calendar tells us that winter is over and spring is now officially here... but mother nature seems to have other plans for us this coming week, with snow forecast down to Queenstown.
+As such ice cream probably isn’t the first thing that comes to mind on a snowy day in Queenstown.
 But we’d like you to reconsider!
 For a small town, Queenstown offers some big players in the ice cream stakes.
-No matter the weather, we invite you to experience two very impressive Queenstown ice cream shops.
+No matter the weather, we invite you to experience these four very impressive Queenstown ice cream shops.

-The two main contenders on the Queenstown gelato scene are Patagonia and Mrs Ferg.
-Here’s why we love them so.
+The four main contenders on the Queenstown gelato scene are Patagonia, Mrs Ferg, Movenpick and Giovi - here’s why we love them so.

 It all began with Patagonia.
 In 2005, two Argentinian ex-pats were missing the exquisite chocolate of their homeland so much they decided to start making it themselves.
 They opened their first Patagonia store in Arrowtown and it wasn’t long before locals were in love with the handcrafted artisan chocolate and devilishly rich hot chocolates.